e-breuninger/spring-boot-starter-breuninger/CONTRIBUTING.md

 To ensure a unified view to the changes please use [this commit message format](https://chris.beams.io/posts/git-commit/#seven-rules).
 Example (with a way too long subject line):

-    [spring-boot-starter-breuninger-jobs][breaking change]: Write subject in imperative mood wihtout a period at the end
+    fix: Write subject in imperative mood wihtout a period at the end

     - Separate subject from body with a blank line
     - Please use bulletpoints in the body